SteffenPL/MyPaintEdSlides/README.md

 # Usage

-**If someone wants to use it, please write me a message and I will document the useage!**
+**If someone wants to use it, please write me a message and I will document the usage!**

 In very, very short:
  1. use MyPaint to create the slides, save as `.ora` into one folder.
 The slides will appear in alphabetical order.